 A susceptibility ranking of high was assigned to all wells in our system by the MassDEP and they meet all US Environmental Protection Agency (EPA) and MassDEP drinking water quality standards.
-The town of Dunstable Water Department in concert with its certified operator, the Pepperell Water Department, is addressing the concerns as stated in the SWAP Report.
+The town of Dunstable Water Department in concert with its certified operator, the Pepperell Water Division of the Pepperell DPW, is addressing the concerns as stated in the SWAP Report.
 Should you have questions or concerns please do not hesitate to contact us.